 cd /Applications/Blender.app/Contents/MacOS ./Blender

-For that you can run a command like this in the terminal (with the appropriate path).
+For that you can run the following procedure:

 If you then open a new terminal, the following command will work:

 These files are actually folders that appear as files in Finder.

 In order to run Blender you will have to specify that path to the Blender executable inside this folder,

 to get all output printed to the terminal.